 7. Follow the steps of the init-wizard to set up your project configuration

 After successfully completing the init-wizard, the wizard will create a .phraseapp.yml file inside your code repository.
 See the Phrase configuration guide for available configuration options.

 If you remove the access_token from the .phraseapp.yml you can safely commit this file to your source code management.
-You can either specify the --access-token argument on every phraseapp-command call or you can set a local environment variable $PHRASEAPP_ACCESS_TOKEN with the value of the access token for your user which the phraseapp-command will then use for authentication.
+You can either specify the --access_token argument on every phraseapp-command call or you can set a local environment variable $PHRASEAPP_ACCESS_TOKEN with the value of the access token for your user which the phrase-command will then use for authentication.

-If phraseapp init should fail to load any project, make sure you have created at least one project and that you can access your Phrase On-Premise installation, e.g. by listing all projects:
+If phrase init should fail to load any project, make sure you have created at least one project and that you can access your Phrase On-Premise installation, e.g. by listing all projects: